A Cal State Fullerton soccer player has died after sustaining fatal injuries when she was hit by a truck while riding an e-scooter.

 Truck vs. E-scooter Accident Involving Cal State Fullerton Student Athletes

-The crash occurred at about 7 pm on September 27, near the Cal State Fullerton campus.
-The two victims, both sophomores at CSUF, were riding e-scooters to watch a men’s soccer game when they were struck by the vehicle.
+The electric scooter crash occurred at about 7 pm on September 27, near the Cal State Fullerton campus.
+The two victims, both sophomores at CSUF, rode e-scooters to watch a men’s soccer game when a vehicle struck them.

 They both sustained life-threatening injuries in the crash.
 On November 7, Lauren’s family, from Tustin, announced that she had passed.
 The message was added to a GoFundMe page set up for Lauren and included moving tributes from her family and her Titan teammates.

-Ashlyn Gwynn survived the collision but is dealing with a long road to recovery and significant rehabilitation treatment.
+Ashlyn Gwynn survived the collision but is facing a lengthy recovery and extensive rehabilitation treatment.
 A fundraiser to help with her recovery costs can be found here.

-Since the accident, the Cal State Fullerton women’s soccer coach has implemented a rule that all of his players must wear helmets while riding scooters around campus.
+Since the accident, the women’s soccer coach at Cal State Fullerton has implemented a rule requiring all his players to wear helmets while riding scooters around campus.
 The law only requires helmets for riders aged under 18.

 Trucks and E-Scooters a Dangerous Mix

 Our hearts go out to the family of Lauren Turner, and we wish Ashlyn Gwynn the very best in her recovery.
-At Bisnar Chase, we have handled many truck collision cases, as well as electric bike and e-scooter accidents.
+At Bisnar Chase, we have handled many truck collision cases and electric bike accidents.

 We know firsthand the devastating impact these results can have.
 E-bike riders are at a higher risk of injury when sharing the road with large trucks or commercial vehicles.
 Fullerton is a high-risk area due to the large number of pedestrians surrounding the college.